-COSMIC BALLET & URBAN PANORAMA
+with COSMIC BALLET & URBAN PANORAMA

-by artist DEBORA CHEYENNE CRUCHON
+artwork by DEBORA CHEYENNE CRUCHON

 [GUS shuts the backdoor of his modest hamlet.
 And with a gesture, YANCY is invited to survey a beautiful landscape, a meticulously curated garden, and a fleet of futuristic vehicles.
 He leads YANCY over to a clementine-colored limousine.
 BLOOP!
 BLOOP! thrums the atmosphere, and butterfly doors open.
 GUS and YANCY hop inside.
 The car begins to exit the circular driveway.
 The two kids are side by side.]